Surf (Donnie Trumpet & The Social Experiment album): Release

-Surf was surprise-released as an iTunes Exclusive free download shortly before midnight on May 28, 2015, after numerous delays.
-The album was originally to be released by the end of the year in 2014, but the release date was pushed back several times.
-Preceding the album were singles "Sunday Candy" and "Nothing Came To Me", neither of which showed any of the various features on the album – since Chance is technically part of The Social Experiment, he is not regarded as a feature.
-"Sunday Candy", an ode to Chance's grandmother, featuring vocals by Chance The Rapper and various uncredited singers including Jamila Woods, was followed by "Nothing Came To Me", an instrumental track accompanied by a "silent film" starring Cara Delevingne.
-The Austin Vesely, Ian Eastwood and Chance The Rapper-directed music video for Sunday Candy was released on YouTube on April 12, 2015.
+Surf was surprise-released as an iTunes-exclusive free download shortly before midnight on May 28, 2015, after numerous delays.
+The album was originally slated to be released by the end of 2014, but the release date was pushed back several times.
+Preceding the album were the singles "Sunday Candy" and "Nothing Came to Me", neither of which showed any of the various features on the album – since Chance is technically part of The Social Experiment, he is not regarded as a feature.
+"Sunday Candy", an ode to Chance's grandmother, featuring vocals by Chance the Rapper and various uncredited singers including Jamila Woods, was followed by "Nothing Came to Me", an instrumental track accompanied by a "silent film" starring Cara Delevingne.
+The Austin Vesely, Ian Eastwood and Chance the Rapper-directed music video for Sunday Candy was released on YouTube on April 12, 2015.

 Critical response

 Surf was met with widespread acclaim from music critics who praised its varied musical elements and aesthetic.
 At Metacritic, the album received an average score of 86, based on 17 critics.
 In its first week, Surf was downloaded 618,000 times via iTunes, with over 10 million individual track downloads.
 Critics highly praised the artful style, lyrics, production, and incorporation of dance, jazz fusion, and neo-soul elements in the music of the album.
-The album's diverse range of guest artists also drew praise; while no officially credited features were listed in the iTunes track list, Surf contains contributions from Chance the Rapper, BJ The Chicago Kid, Big Sean, KYLE, Jamila Woods, Noname, DRAM, B.o.B, Busta Rhymes, J. Cole, Janelle Monáe, Quavo and Erykah Badu, among others.
+The album's diverse range of guest artists also drew praise; while no officially credited features were listed in the iTunes track list, Surf contains contributions from Chance the Rapper, BJ The Chicago Kid, Big Sean, KYLE, Jamila Woods, Noname, DRAM, B.o.B, Busta Rhymes, J. Cole, Mike Golden, Janelle Monáe, Quavo and Erykah Badu, among others.